jimmybengtsson/Github-Dashboard/system-design-report.md

 All authentication and authorization will be handled by a JSON Web Token (JWT).
 When the user is signing in to the application, a token is assigned for the user and saved in clients local storage.
 That token has to be included in the header for requests made from client to server that needs authorization.
-If a token is already stored in cleats local storage, it will be validated to see if it is still valid.
+If a token is already stored in clients local storage, it will be validated to see if it is still valid.
 If it isn’t the user will be asked to sign in again.

 ## 6. External systems